danielkov/aera/README.md

 ## Contribution

 I welcome contribution to this project in any form.
 If you'd like to work with me to improve anything (performance, features), feel free to submit an issue and create a PR.

+Currently I am looking into ways to efficiently create hooks for certain events that happen, like `pre-routing`, `post-handler`, etc...
+This may be useful for authentication, normalization, header checks and so on.
+This will probably get released in the next major version `1.0.0`.